58-101 - Disclosure of Corporate Governance Practices [NI - Rescinded]

 “U.S. marketplace” means an exchange registered as of the effective date of this Instrument as a ‘national securities exchange’ under section 6 of the 1934 Act, or the Nasdaq Stock Market; and

-“venture issuer” means a reporting issuer that, at the end of its most recently completed financial year, did not have any of its securities listed or quoted on any of the Toronto Stock Exchange, a U.S. marketplace, or a marketplace outside of Canada and the United States of America other than the Alternative Investment Market of the London Stock Exchange or the PLUS markets operated by PLUS Markets Group plc.
+“venture issuer” means an issuer that, at the end of its most recently completed financial year, does not have any of its securities listed or quoted on the Toronto Stock Exchange, a U.S. marketplace, or a marketplace outside of Canada and the United States of America.

 1.2 Meaning of Independence —

 (1) In a jurisdiction other than British Columbia, a director is independent if he or she would be independent within the meaning of section 1.4 of MI 52-110.